labex-labs/open-source-labs/sklearn/sklearn-tutorial/lab-02-linear-and-quadratic-discriminant-analysis/steps_raw.md

 X_lda = lda.fit_transform(X, y)
 ```

-### Step 5: Summary

-In this lab, we learned how to use LDA and QDA classifiers using scikit-learn.
-We visualized the decision boundaries for the classifiers and performed dimensionality reduction using LDA.
-LDA is useful for its closed-form solution and the ability to perform dimensionality reduction, while QDA is more flexible in modeling non-linear decision boundaries.
-Both classifiers have no hyperparameters to tune, making them easy to use in practice.

 ## Summary

 Linear and Quadratic Discriminant Analysis (LDA and QDA) are two classic classifiers used in machine learning.
 LDA uses a linear decision surface, while QDA uses a quadratic decision surface.
 These classifiers have closed-form solutions and perform well in practice.
 LDA can also be used for supervised dimensionality reduction.